jared-schwalbe/remove-ads-from-photopea/README.md

-# Remove Ads from Photopea - Google Chrome Browser Extension
+# Remove Ads from Photopea

-Hide the ads on the popular web-based Photoshop clone, Photopea.
+A Google Chrome browser extension that removes the ads on the popular web-based Photoshop clone, Photopea.
 I find that on smaller screens the ads can take up too much horizontal real estate.